SlightlyImproved/Ledger/README.md

 # Ledger

-> Keep track of your money.
+> Keep tabs on your money.

 ## About